 First of all, the gun grabbers are selling snake oil.
 They do not know for sure that the laws they propose would prevent murders.
 If clip sizes are reduced, then a killer could bring additional clips.
 If quotas are put on clips, a killer could bring an additional weapon.
 Economics tells us that there are substitute goods that can be used in place of goods to fulfill the same purpose, so even if all guns are successfully banned, alternative weapons and methods of killing would be sought by killers.
 If a killer wants to kill a certain number of people, he can find ways to circumvent bans.

-It'd be one thing if a gun grabber introduced statistics on gun deaths in the US and estimated how many lives a proposed law might save.
+It'd be one thing to introduce statistics on gun deaths in the US and and to estimate how many lives a proposed law might save.
 But in that case, the law would be somewhat testable, and if it failed to reduce deaths, then the gun grabber would look bad.
-To escape potential statistical scrutiny, gun grabbers opt to play on people's emotions by using news events of mass shootings or shootings involving famous people such as the Kansas City Chiefs player Jovan Belcher.
+To escape potential statistical scrutiny, gun grabbers opt to play on people's emotions by using news events of mass shootings or shootings involving famous people.
 You get the idea from these media propagandists that ordinary people who are shot individually elicit no need for anti-gun laws, as if their deaths are less important.
 Indeed, they are less important to the gun grabber, because they are not as useful in drumming up support for anti-gun legislation.

 To answer the question as to whether people "need" to own high powered guns, I quote Sidney Painter in his book on French Chivalry: "Until the non-noble class obtained wealth, leisure, or a cheap, easily used, and effective weapon, the position of the feudal aristocracy was perfectly secure" (page 3).
 Notice that maintaining feudal aristocracy is partly reliant on the rulers (or government) possessing far superior weaponry to the commoners.
-The founding fathers wanted to make sure common people could defend themselves against indian raids, etc, not being helplessly reliant on the government to protect them.
+The founding fathers wanted to make sure common people could defend themselves against, say, indian raids instead of being helplessly reliant on the government to protect them.
 Thus, the power structure would be unlike a feudal system in which only rulers could offer sufficient protection.
 In a land of liberty, commoners deserve to have effective weapons.
-These weapons should be as potentially effective as the most effective weapon possessed by government agents who deal with civilians.
+These weapons should be as potentially effective in defense as the most effective weapon possessed by government agents who deal with similar threats.
 But because gun grabbers promote government coercion and not liberty, they see no need to support the right to own high powered firearms for people without government-granted status.